Automated Insulin Delivery Systems (AIDS)

 Note: This page is advice for Grace, Jude and John.
 For any other reader, it’s information only.
 No therapeutic relationship is formed – read this.

-Adhering to the principle of skin in the game, I spent four years (April 2018 to April 2022) acquiring personal and professional experience before putting pen to paper.
+Adhering to the principle of skin in the game, I spent over six years (April 2017 to November 2023) acquiring personal and professional experience before putting pen to paper.

-• Understand what AIDS are and how they work at a basic level
+• Understand what AID systems are and how they work at a basic level

-• Have simple decision-making criteria when selecting an AIDS
+• Have simple decision-making criteria when selecting an AID system

-• Acquire tips and tricks to get the most out of their AIDS
+• Acquire tips and tricks to get the most out of their AID system.

-What are AIDS and how do they work, at a basic level?
+What are AID systems and how do they work, at a basic level?

 • An insulin pump